Friday, 12 December 2025

 Friday, 7 November 2025

-UK Autumn Budget 2025 – Economic Outlook
+UK Autumn Budget 2025 – Economic Forecast

 The Autumn Budget 2025 signals a period of fiscal tightening as the government addresses a significant deficit and commits to reducing debt as a share of GDP by 2029–30.
 Key measures include potential increases in income tax rates, reforms to inheritance and capital gains tax, and adjustments to ISA and pension allowances.
 Property taxation may shift toward a seller-based model, and gambling duties are expected to rise substantially.